 All the colour and feeling of Medieval times is brought back in special events that bring towns and villages to life with costumes, banners, games and historical re-enactments.
 Here we explore the popular Monteriggioni Festival (held every year in July), Volterra AD 1389 (every year in August) and the Saracen Joust in Arezzo.

 3 Summer Medieval Festivals in Tuscany

 The full name of this festival is “Monteriggioni di torri si corona”, literally meaning ‘Monteriggioni crowns itself with towers’.
 Inside the Medieval walls, watched over by its mighty towers, the hamlet of Monteriggioni near Siena returns to its former glory and relives a time when knights, damsels and jugglers used to walk its streets.

 You’ll find ancient crafts, Medieval music concerts, historical reenactments, jugglers’ shows, and Medieval dishes on the tables.
 This is one of Tuscany‘s most popular festivals.
-It doesn’t get more Medieval than this (tickets cost 11-13 Euros, see official site).
+It doesn’t get more Medieval than this (tickets cost 11-13 Euros – dates for this year: 4th-7th and 12th-14th July 2019 – for full program see the official site).

 ⇒ Discover more festivals in Tuscany that kids will love!

 VOLTERRA MEDIEVAL FESTIVAL (11th and 18th August 2019)

 In the “Volterra Festival AD 1398” the clocks are turned back to the end of the 14th century, when this scenic town in Tuscany was struggling for its independence from Florence.
 The historic centre and the Parco di Castello park, which is dominated by an imposing Fortress, dress up for the part with banners, flags and even Medieval tents.